How to Evaluate a Business Before You Buy It

 The reason sellers underperform in negotiation is that most don’t have a clear walk-away.
 They’re emotionally invested in selling, fatigued by the process, and afraid the next buyer won’t show up.
 So they accept a deal $200K under their actual floor.

 In Indiana, qualified buyers are still showing up — particularly for service, manufacturing, and franchise businesses with clean books.
-We’ve maintained a 100% Google review satisfaction rating in part because we tell sellers to walk when they should and to take the deal when it’s right.
 A seller without a walk-away number negotiates from fear.
 A seller with one negotiates from leverage.

 7. The “Meet in the Middle” Move — When It Works and When It Doesn’t